 A lot of people don’t like wearing rain pants.
 They just get hot making you feel uncomfortable.
 Plus they just feel baggy, almost like trying to hike in snow pants.
 Luckily, there are a few alternatives that you might want to consider.

-- Rain Kilts: Rain kilts aren’t just for women.
-It’s just a long waterproof skirt that goes over the top of your pants.
-They keep out water while allowing air to flow in.
-These are great for cutting down sweat, but they don’t block much wind.
+- Rain Kilts: Rain kilts are basically just a long waterproof poncho that goes over the top of your pants.
+They keep out water while allowing air to flow in reducing sweat, but they can be cold in windy weather.

-- Rain Chaps: Rain chaps aren’t meant to keep you all that dry in the rain.
-They run high up your legs stopping just below the butt.
-These are basically just long gaiters that block the water in tall wet grass.
+- Rain Chaps: Rain chaps run high up your legs stopping just below the butt.
+These are basically just long gaiters that block the water in tall wet grass and keep your thighs dry in moderate rain.

 - Ponchos: I almost always carry a cheap poncho to throw over my clothes.
-They can be a pain in the butt in wind, but they provide excellent airflow so you won’t sweat.
-A cheap Frog Toggs Poncho will get you through 99% of storms.
+They can be a pain to deal with in the wind, but they provide excellent airflow so you won’t sweat.
+A cheap Frog Toggs Poncho or disposable poncho (like these) will get you through 99% of storms.

 You Might Want to Try Wind Pants

-Wind can have a similar effect to rain.
-It can quickly strip heat away from your body (Strong Wind=Cold Body).
-Wind pants are a great alternative to dedicated rain gear when you’re not expecting rain.
-You still might want to carry a cheap poncho just in case.
+Wind can have a similar effect to rain and it can quickly strip heat away from your body (Strong Wind=Cold Body).
+Wind pants are a great alternative to dedicated rain gear when you’re not expecting rain, but you should probably carry a cheap poncho to deal with heavy downpours.